Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Avoidance of zero-sum arithmetic subsequences in -sequences

-Unfortunately we do not know whether or not a uniform upper bound on the minimum good shift $\alpha$ across all $k$ exists for general $r$ and $s.$ However, using a well-known result by Baker, Harman, and Pintz \cite{BHP} that for sufficiently large $k$ there is a prime in the interval $(k, k+k^{0.525}],$ we can at least say that $M(r,s,k) = \omega(k),$ that is, $M(r,s,k)$ is superlinear in $k.$ We now give the proof of Theorem \ref{not-quadratic-theorem}.
+Unfortunately we do not know in general for fixed $r$ and $s$ whether or not a uniform upper bound on the minimum good shift $\alpha$ for all $(r,s,k)$ exists.
+However, using a well-known result by Baker, Harman, and Pintz \cite{BHP} that for sufficiently large $k$ there is a prime in the interval $(k, k+k^{0.525}],$ we can at least say that $M(r,s,k) = \omega(k),$ that is, $M(r,s,k)$ is superlinear in $k.$ We now give the proof of Theorem \ref{not-quadratic-theorem} from Section \ref{introduction}, which recall states that for positive integers $r,$ $s,$ and $k,$ such that $r+s$ divides $k,$ we have for sufficiently large $k.$